nssteinbrenner/rss-autodownloader/README.md

 Reads several parameters from a config file.
 Note the spaces, as they are essential for the program to properly parse the config file.

 Config file:
-quality: {video quality, e.g 1080 (omit the 'p' normally appended)}
+quality: {video quality, e.g 1080
 feeds: {/path/to/feedsfile} (explained below)
 targets: {/path/to/targetsfile} (explained below)
 archive: {/path/to/archivefile} (explained below)